 Impeachment saves bloodshed and violence

 One last thought might be helpful here: removing a powerful dictator from office requires actual or threatened violence; while removing an American president from office requires only actual or threatened impeachment - or just "waiting them out" until their term expires, if the faster methods don't work here.
-The existence of this power thus saves bloodshed and violence, and is also worth having on this account.
+The very existence of this power thus saves bloodshed and violence, and is also worth having on this account.